 Campus Energy Use & the Environment

 On an annual basis, Champlain College currently releases a little more than 7,000 tons of greenhouse gasses into the atmosphere.
 Over half of these emissions are associated with energy use and are mostly attributable to activities that take place in Champlain's buildings, such as heating (with gas) and electricity usage.
 These gasses are changing the climate in ways that will increasingly affect every aspect of human culture, our economy and the natural environment.

-Overall, Champlain's energy use has decreased slightly in the past three years as shown in the chart below, and we will continue to strive to reduce usage.
+Overall, Champlain's energy use has decreased over the past several years as shown in the chart below, and we will continue to strive to reduce usage.
 All members of our community can make a positive contribution to this effort.

 What kinds of energy are used to power Champlain residence halls?